When it comes to combat, the game progresses in rounds.

 Arbitrary actions

 A character can also perform any action that is not on the list.
 In this case, the GM must decide whether the action requires one or more actions.
-An action that is not on the list should normally require an action.
+An action that is not on the list should normally require one action.
 This could be anything, such as lighting a pipe, smashing two opponents' heads together, or throwing an object.
 The GM decides which roll is required.

 Reactions